postsharp/Metalama.Documentation/content/quickstart/using-aspects/adding-aspects-in-bulk.md

 1. Create a fabric class and derive it from <xref:Metalama.Framework.Fabrics.ProjectFabric>,  <xref:Metalama.Framework.Fabrics.NamespaceFabric>  or <xref:Metalama.Framework.Fabrics.TypeFabric>.

+    > [!WARNING]
-    > [!WARNING] Type fabrics must be nested classes.
-They apply to their declaring type.
+    > Type fabrics must be nested classes and apply to their nesting type.
+    > Namespace fabrics apply to their namespace.

 2. Add an <xref:Metalama.Framework.Fabrics.TypeFabric.AmendType*>, <xref:Metalama.Framework.Fabrics.NamespaceFabric.AmendNamespace*> or <xref:Metalama.Framework.Fabrics.ProjectFabric.AmendProject*> method.